 advocating violence towards others

 School staff receive training to help identify early signs of radicalisation and extremism.
-School to review, add and amend to reflect its individual context and approaches.Indicators of vulnerability to radicalisation are in detailed in Appendix 6.
+Indicators of vulnerability to radicalisation are in detailed in Appendix 6.

 Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)11.
-School to review, add and amend to reflect its individual context and approaches.

 The school governors, the Headteacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
 Risk assessment may include, the use